habitat-sh/habitat/components/docs-chef-io/content/habitat/habitat-cli.md

 ```
 -A, --auto-update          Enable automatic updates for the Supervisor itself
+    --generate-config      Generate a TOML config
 -D, --http-disable         Disable the HTTP Gateway completely
-    --json-logging         Use structured JSON logging for the Supervisor.
-Implies NO_COLOR
+    --json-logging         Use structured JSON logging for the Supervisor
     --local-gossip-mode    Start the supervisor in local mode
     --no-color             Turn ANSI color off
--I, --permanent-peer       If this Supervisor is a permanent peer
+-I, --permanent-peer       Make this Supervisor a permanent peer
--v                         Verbose output; shows file and line/column numbers
+-v                         Verbose output showing file and line/column numbers
 -h, --help                 Prints help information
 ```

 **OPTIONS**

 ```
+--auto-update-period <AUTO_UPDATE_PERIOD> The period of time in seconds between Supervisor update checks [default: 60]

     --bind <BIND>...
 One or more service groups to bind to a configuration

-    --binding-mode <BINDING_MODE> Governs how the presence or absence of binds affects service startup. strict blocks startup until all binds are present. [default: strict] [values: relaxed, strict]
+    --binding-mode <BINDING_MODE> Governs how the presence or absence of binds affects service startup [default: strict]  [possible values: strict, relaxed]
 -u, --url <BLDR_URL> Specify an alternate Builder endpoint.
-If not specified, the value will be taken from the HAB_BLDR_URL environment variable if defined (default: https://bldr.habitat.sh)
+If not specified, the value will be taken from the HAB_BLDR_URL environment variable if defined. (default: https://bldr.habitat.sh)
-    --cache-key-path <CACHE_KEY_PATH> Cache for creating and searching encryption keys.
-Default value is hab/cache/keys if root and hab/cache/keys under the home directory otherwise [env: HAB_CACHE_KEY_PATH=]
+    --cache-key-path <CACHE_KEY_PATH> Cache for creating and searching for encryption keys [env: HAB_CACHE_KEY_PATH=]  [default: /hab/cache/keys]

-    --ca-certs <CA_CERT_FILE> Used for enabling client-authentication with TLS for the HTTP gateway.
-Read CA certificate from CA_CERT_FILE.
-This should contain PEM-format certificate that can be used to validate client requests
-    --certs <CERT_FILE> Used for enabling TLS for the HTTP gateway.
-Read server certificates from CERT_FILE.
-This should contain PEM-format certificates in the right order (the first certificate should certify KEY_FILE, the last should be a root CA)
+    --ca-certs <CA_CERT_FILE> The CA certificate for HTTP Gateway TLS encryption

+    --certs <CERT_FILE> The server certificates for HTTP Gateway TLS encryption

-    --channel <CHANNEL> Receive Supervisor updates from the specified release channel [default: stable]
+    --channel <CHANNEL> Receive updates from the specified release channel [default: stable]

+    --config-files <CONFIG_FILES>...
+Paths to config files to read
-    --config-from <CONFIG_DIR> Use package config from this path, rather than the package itself
+    --config-from <CONFIG_FROM> Use the package config from this path rather than the package itself

-    --event-stream-application <EVENT_STREAM_APPLICATION> The name of the application for event stream purposes.
-This will be attached to all events generated by this Supervisor
-    --event-stream-connect-timeout <EVENT_STREAM_CONNECT_TIMEOUT> How long in seconds to wait for an event stream connection before exiting the Supervisor.
-Set to '0' to immediately start the Supervisor and continue running regardless of the initial connection status [env: HAB_EVENT_STREAM_CONNECT_TIMEOUT=]  [default: 0]
-    --event-stream-environment <EVENT_STREAM_ENVIRONMENT> The name of the environment for event stream purposes.
-This will be attached to all events generated by this Supervisor
+    --ctl-client-ca-certificate <CTL_CLIENT_CA_CERTIFICATE> Enable client authentication for the control gateway and set the certificate authority to use when authenticating the client [default: /hab/cache/keys/ctl]
+    --ctl-server-certificate <CTL_SERVER_CERTIFICATE> The control gateway server's TLS certificate [default: /hab/cache/keys/ctl]

+    --ctl-server-key <CTL_SERVER_KEY> Enable TLS for the control gateway and set the server's private key [default: /hab/cache/keys/ctl]

-    --event-meta <EVENT_STREAM_METADATA>...
+    --event-meta <EVENT_META>...
 An arbitrary key-value pair to add to each event generated by this Supervisor

+    --event-stream-application <EVENT_STREAM_APPLICATION> The name of the application for event stream purposes

+    --event-stream-connect-timeout <EVENT_STREAM_CONNECT_TIMEOUT> Event stream connection timeout before exiting the Supervisor [env: HAB_EVENT_STREAM_CONNECT_TIMEOUT=] default: 0]
+    --event-stream-environment <EVENT_STREAM_ENVIRONMENT> The name of the environment for event stream purposes

-    --event-stream-server-certificate <EVENT_STREAM_SERVER_CERTIFICATE> The path to Chef Automate's event stream certificate in PEM format used to establish a TLS connection
+    --event-stream-server-certificate <EVENT_STREAM_SERVER_CERTIFICATE> The path to Chef Automate's event stream certificate used to establish a TLS connection

     --event-stream-site <EVENT_STREAM_SITE> The name of the site where this Supervisor is running for event stream purposes

     --event-stream-token <EVENT_STREAM_TOKEN> The authentication token for connecting the event stream to Chef Automate [env: HAB_AUTOMATE_AUTH_TOKEN=]

-    --event-stream-url <EVENT_STREAM_URL> The event stream connection string (host:port) used by this Supervisor to send events to Chef Automate.
-This enables the event stream and requires --event-stream-application, --event-stream-environment, and --event- stream-token also be set
+    --event-stream-url <EVENT_STREAM_URL> The event stream connection url used to send events to Chef Automate

-    --group <GROUP> The service group; shared config and topology [default: default]
+    --group <GROUP> The service group with shared config and topology [default: default]

--i, --health-check-interval <HEALTH_CHECK_INTERVAL> The interval (seconds) on which to run health checks [default: 30]
+-i, --health-check-interval <HEALTH_CHECK_INTERVAL> The interval in seconds on which to run health checks [default: 30]

-    --key <KEY_FILE> Used for enabling TLS for the HTTP gateway.
-Read private key from KEY_FILE.
-This should be a RSA private key or PKCS8-encoded private key, in PEM format
+    --keep-latest-packages <KEEP_LATEST_PACKAGES> Automatically cleanup old packages [env: HAB_KEEP_LATEST_PACKAGES=]

+    --key <KEY_FILE> The private key for HTTP Gateway TLS encryption

-    --listen-ctl <LISTEN_CTL> The listen address for the Control Gateway.
-If not specified, the value will be taken from the HAB_LISTEN_CTL environment variable if defined [env: HAB_LISTEN_CTL=]  [default: 127.0.0.1:9632]
+    --listen-ctl <LISTEN_CTL> The listen address for the Control Gateway [env: HAB_LISTEN_CTL=]  [default: 127.0.0.1:9632]

-    --listen-gossip <LISTEN_GOSSIP> The listen address for the Gossip System Gateway [env: HAB_LISTEN_GOSSIP=]  [default: 0.0.0.0:9638]
+    --listen-gossip <LISTEN_GOSSIP> The listen address for the Gossip Gateway [env: HAB_LISTEN_GOSSIP=]  [default: 0.0.0.0:9638]

     --listen-http <LISTEN_HTTP> The listen address for the HTTP Gateway [env: HAB_LISTEN_HTTP=]  [default: 0.0.0.0:9631]

-    --org <ORGANIZATION> The organization that the Supervisor and its subsequent services are part of
+    --org <ORGANIZATION> The organization the Supervisor and its services are part of

     --peer <PEER>...
 The listen address of one or more initial peers (IP[:PORT])

     --peer-watch-file <PEER_WATCH_FILE> Watch this file for connecting to the ring

--r, --ring <RING> The name of the ring used by the Supervisor when running with wire encryption. (ex: hab sup run --ring myring) [env: HAB_RING=]
+-r, --ring <RING> The name of the ring used by the Supervisor when running with wire encryption [env: HAB_RING=]

+    --service-update-period <SERVICE_UPDATE_PERIOD> The period of time in seconds between service update checks [default: 60]

-    --shutdown-timeout <SHUTDOWN_TIMEOUT> The number of seconds after sending a shutdown signal to wait before killing a service process (default: set in plan)
+    --shutdown-timeout <SHUTDOWN_TIMEOUT> The delay in seconds after sending the shutdown signal to wait before killing the service process

--s, --strategy <STRATEGY> The update strategy; [default: none] [values: none, at-once, rolling]
+-s, --strategy <STRATEGY> The update strategy [default: none]  [possible values: none, at-once, rolling]

-    --sys-ip-address <SYS_IP_ADDRESS> The IPv4 address to use as the sys.ip template variable.
-If this argument is not set, the supervisor tries to dynamically determine an IP address.
-If that fails, the supervisor defaults to using 127.0.0.1
+    --sys-ip-address <SYS_IP_ADDRESS> The IPv4 address to use as the sys.ip template variable

--t, --topology <TOPOLOGY> Service topology; [default: none] [possible values: standalone, leader]
+-t, --topology <TOPOLOGY> Service topology [possible values: standalone, leader]

+    --update-condition <UPDATE_CONDITION> The condition dictating when this service should update [default: latest]  [possible values: latest, track- channel]
 ```

 **ARGS**

 ```
-<PKG_IDENT_OR_ARTIFACT>    Load the given Habitat package as part of the Supervisor startup specified by a package identifier (ex: core/redis) or filepath to a Habitat Artifact (ex: home/core-redis-3.0.7-21120102031201-x86_64-linux.hart)
+<PKG_IDENT_OR_ARTIFACT>    Load a Habitat package as part of the Supervisor startup
 ```

-+++
+---

 ### hab sup secret